fusioncharts/dev_centre_docs/using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.md

 This article talks about how you can:

-* <a href="{{ site.baseurl }}using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.html#creating-a-simple-chart-using-the-react-fusioncharts-component">Create a simple chart using the React-FusionCharts component</a>
+* <a href="/using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.html#creating-a-simple-chart-using-the-react-fusioncharts-component">Create a simple chart using the React-FusionCharts component</a>

-* <a href="{{ site.baseurl }}using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.html#providing-attributes-using-separate-objects">Provide chart attributes using separate objects</a>
+* <a href="/using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.html#providing-attributes-using-separate-objects">Provide chart attributes using separate objects</a>

-* <a href="{{ site.baseurl }}using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.html#fetching-chart-data-from-an-external-file">Fetch chart data from an external file</a>
+* <a href="/using-with-javascript-libraries/reactjs/creating-charts-using-the-react-fusioncharts-component.html#fetching-chart-data-from-an-external-file">Fetch chart data from an external file</a>

 ## Creating a Simple Chart Using the React-FusionCharts Component